microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Data Preparation

+## Lab scenario

+For this portion of the lab, we have an existing dataflow which will be used as our starting point to skip over the more basic concepts like **Get data** > from > **CSV** and start getting into more advanced transformation patterns.
+To begin, we have new information that is being shared with us daily and stored in an accessible (**Web page**) folder, the total number of files that will be added to this location will continue to grow over time, which we will need to account for with a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.

+Fortunately for us, the files maintain a consistent column naming, data type and file naming structure (**FactOnlineSales_#.csv**) to make collecting and combining new data easier.
+To promote reusability of our solution for other business groups, we'll also leverage Power Query Online to help us create new Dataflow tables.

+## About dataflows

 Using dataflows and self-service data prep supports the following scenarios by:

 1. Promoting a single source of the truth, with greater control over which data is accessed and exposed to creators.